 2. Why is impedance important in AC circuits?

-Impedance explains how capacitors and inductors affect current flow.
-Without it, AC circuit behavior cannot be accurately analyzed.
+Impedance helps explain how capacitors and inductors affect current flow, making AC circuit analysis accurate and practical.

 3. Does impedance change with frequency?